 Our most common activity is our Monthly Singing, which we hold on the First Sunday of each month , singing our favorite tunes, exploring new tunes, planning activities, and enjoying fellowship with one another.
 We eagerly welcome all who wish to join us around the hollow square (If you want to know what we mean by a "hollow square," see this).
 For further information, contact Tim Reynolds or Sandie Scott .
-Our next monthly singing is Sunday July 7, 2013 from 3:00 PM to 5:00 PM at Belmont United Methodist Church at the corner of 21st Ave and Acklen Ave.
+Our next monthly singing is January 4,2020 3:00 PM - 5:00 PM at Belmont United Methodist Church at the corner of 21st Ave and Acklen Ave.

-We also host two annual "all-day singings with dinner on the grounds," and support others in the vicinity:
+We also host three annual "all-day singings with dinner on the grounds," and support others in the vicinity:

-If you are an experienced singer new to Nashville, or passing through on a visit or on your way to a singing (Nashville is superbly situated for cheap flights to the Sacred Harp heartland)--or especially if you simply want to find out what we're so passionate about--please feel free to contact Tim Reynolds or Sandie Scott
+If you are an experienced singer new to Nashville, or passing through on a visit or on your way to a singing (Nashville is superbly situated for cheap flights to the Sacred Harp heartland)--or especially if you simply want to find out what we're so passionate about--please feel free to contact Tim Reynolds, David Carlton or Sandie Scott

 Click to add text, images, and other content